 Pay close attention to the sender ID, as scammers can disguise themselves, changing one or two letters in the name of your bank.
 And by the way, banks should never ask for your passwords and government agencies usually contact citizens through official mail.

-This type of fraud claims that you receive a refund for monthly subscriptions to popular services, like Netflix, Spotify, or Amazon.
+This type of fraud text messages claims that you receive a refund for monthly subscriptions to popular services, like Netflix, Spotify, or Amazon.
 Scammers will ask for your account number, and as they secure the bank routing, your money will disappear.

 If you believe that this info might be true, better double-check it with official brand channels like websites or social media accounts.